BeckaL/CV/README.md

 ## Experience

-**Transport for London** (July 2015 to September 2018)
+**Transport for London (TfL)** (July 2015 to September 2018)
+*Business Strategy Manager / Strategic Planner*

+Part of a team responsible for setting the overall business strategy for TfL, and London Underground (LU).

+- Developed KPI forecasts for some of London Underground's key metrics, using regression analysis
+- Input into the revenue forecasts for London Underground for revenue from future projects
+- Used analytical skills to develop reasonable but challenging targets for TfL and LU's key metrics, and developed the remuneration methodology for 18/19 to translate performance against these metrics into reward for the 500+ middle-senior managers in TfL
+- Led a project to develop and deliver local reports on diversity and inclusion for TfL's 27,000+ workforce, helping the business to make data-driven and impactful decisions
+- Acted as TfL lead on a project with an external party looking to use data science to improve diversity
+- Developed the methodology for how investment should be prioritised across the Business
+- Developed and delivered training: Excel training courses for apprentices and teams around the business; and training on the methodology for developing transport business cases (95% approval ratings from over 150 attendees)
+- Drafted briefings and papers for our Executive Committee, Board and Deputy Mayor

-*Business Strategy Manager / Strategic Planner* **Department of Health** (October 2013 to June 2015)
+**Department of Health** (October 2013 to June 2015)
-*Executive Officer / Correspondence Officer (temp role to March 2014)*
+*Project Support Officer / Correspondence Officer (temp role to March 2014)*

+Worked in the Project Management Office:
+- Writing custom excel functions to automate reporting
+- Identifying trends in reporting and producing quality analysis in reports for senior managers
+- Designing reporting templates and analysis tools
+- Chairing assurance and update meetings

+Other roles within the Department of Health included:
+- Drafting responses to statutory requests (e.g. Freedom of Information requests)
+- Completing a legal review for a high-profile investigation

 ## Interests

  Bouldering, dancing, and the odd bit of karaoke!